MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 [!INCLUDE [ua-toolkit-online](../includes/ua-toolkit-online.md)]

-For inspiration for how to create a website that can host your content, take a look at [this tutorial](/azure/search/tutorial-python-overview) that creates a static web app and adds a search service in a few relatively straightforward steps.
+For inspiration for how to create a website that can host your content, explore [this tutorial](/azure/search/tutorial-python-overview).
+The tutorial demonstrates how to create a static web app and add a search service in a few relatively straightforward steps.

 ## On-premises deployments

 For deploying [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises, you can choose between using any online website or the legacy Dynamics NAV Help Server, and you can configure different Help experience for each [!INCLUDE[webserver](../developer/includes/webserver.md)] instance.
-For example, use the [Custom Help Toolkit](../help/custom-help-toolkit.md) to help you deploy content to an Azure Web App.
 For supported versions, the legacy Dynamics NAV Help Server component is a simple website that requires your Help to be in a specific format (HTML files).
 Other types of websites can host any content that you want to make available.
 Your choice depends on the needs of your solution and your users.
 If you add configuration for an online library, you must remove any settings for Help Server.

 > [!IMPORTANT]
 > The legacy Dynamics NAV Help Server component was deprecated and removed in 2021 release wave 1 (version 18).
 We recommend that you invest in a different type of website.
-For more information, see the [deprecation notice](../upgrade/deprecated-features-platform.md#the-help-server-component) and the [Custom Help Toolkit](../help/custom-help-toolkit.md) section.
+For more information, see the [deprecation notice](../upgrade/deprecated-features-platform.md#the-help-server-component).

 > [!TIP]
 > The content on the [learn.microsoft.com/dynamics365/business-central/](/dynamics365/business-central/) site and in the various GitHub repos reflects the latest version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], unless otherwise specified.